Todd Hummel is in his 13th season at the helm of the Canisius College golf program.

-Building off four-straight fifth-place finishes at the MAAC Championship, Hummel's 2013 squad posted a fourth-place finish at the conference tournament, the best postseason placement for the Golden Griffins since 1997.
+Building off four-straight fifth-place finishes at the MAAC Golf Championships from 2010-13, Hummel's 2013 squad posted a fourth-place finish at the conference tournament, the best postseason placement for the Golden Griffins since 1997.
 At the 2012 MAAC Golf Championship in Lake Buena Vista, Fla., Hummel's squad posted an opening-round score of 298, which matched the program's single-round low score at the conference's postseason event, previously shot in the second round of the 2007 MAAC Championship.

-The Griffs won the 2011 Little 3 Championship at Niagara Falls Country Club with a 36-hole team score of 619.
-The win over long-time rivals Niagara and St. Bonaventure gave the Griffs their first back-to-back Little 3 crowns for the first time since since the tournament began in 1952.
-Canisius ended a 14-year draught in the annual Western New York tournament by winning the 2010 team title, the Blue and Gold's first Little 3 championship since 1991.
+The Griffs won the 2011 Little Three Championship at Niagara Falls Country Club with a 36-hole team score of 619.
+The win over long-time rivals Niagara and St. Bonaventure gave the Griffs back-to-back Little Three crowns for the first time since since the tournament began in 1952.
+Canisius ended a 14-year draught in the annual Western New York tournament by winning the 2010 team title, the Blue and Gold's first Little Three Championship since 1991.

 In 2010-11, Hummel's squad again took to the course to take part in quality tournaments, making trips to Williamsburg, Va., State College, Pa., and Verona, N.Y., where the Blue and Gold was paired with teams from William & Mary, Penn State, Michigan State and Binghamton.
 Hummel's team also got plenty of quality time on the course in during the summer of 2011, with five two former players taking part in the 89th annual New York State Amatuer Golf Championship at Oak Hill Country Club in Rochester, N.Y.